-1.1.4 Winch
+1.1.5 Winch

-The wrecker is equipped with two winches.
+The wrecker is equipped with up to four winches.
+There are two standard winches and two optional auxiliary winches, which have different capacities.
 Figure 1 shows the location of the winches.

-1.1.5 Underlift
+1.1.6 Underlift

 The underlift has a vertical section, a horizontal telescopic stinger and a T-bar, as shown in Figure 4.
 The horizontal stinger can be extended and retracted to allow the T-bar to reach the vehicle to be towed.